Sample plan — this is an example, not a real client. Start your own →

 ~$12 / mo individual · ~$20 / mo couple

-What it is: One subscription that watches your credit, your identity, your bank accounts, and incoming texts/emails for scams — and alerts you if something looks wrong.
+What it is: One subscription that watches your credit, your identity, your bank accounts, and incoming texts and emails for scams — and alerts you if something looks wrong.
 Think of it as a security guard for your digital life.
+It also includes a VPN (a tool that protects your internet connection when you're on public Wi-Fi at the coffee shop or the airport) and antivirus for your PC.

 Why it helps you: You said you're worried about scams.
 This addresses that head-on.
 Instead of you having to evaluate every suspicious text or email, Aura does it.
+It monitors the dark web for your personal information — Social Security number, email addresses, bank accounts — and alerts you if any of it shows up where it shouldn't.
 They also have real customer service you can call, which matters.
-Annual plans currently run 50–70% off — we'd time the signup.
+If you do get hit with identity theft, Aura's team handles the remediation and includes $1 million in identity theft insurance.
+Annual plans run about 50–70% off the monthly price — we'd time the signup for one of their frequent sales.

 AI 3 items